samjoy26/IOC-Navigator/README.md

 - **Customizable Threat Intelligence Sources:** The checkbox selection feature provides users with the flexibility to choose the websites they prefer for IOC analysis.
 This enables users to customize the tool according to their specific requirements and utilize the threat intelligence sources they trust the most.

 ## Installation
-1. Go to the IOC Navigator Chrome Extension page on the Chrome Web Store:
+1. Visit the IOC Navigator Chrome Extension page: https://chrome.google.com/webstore/detail/ioc-navigator/gkofaakijioggbajokijdiokaodggjma
 2. Click "Add to Chrome".
 3. Confirm the installation by clicking "Add extension".
 4. Access the IOC Navigator by clicking its icon in the Chrome toolbar.